Professor of Philosophy

 PHL 112e: Introduction to Ethics and the Environment

 Born and raised in England, Christopher moved to the United States in the nineteen-nineties.
 Apart from a 5 year soujourn in South Carolina and a few months in Washington D.C., he has lived mostly in the western states where he enjoys mountain biking, skiing, and other activities made possible by the roomy landscapes.
 His interest in the Anthropocene and rewilding reflects both his European and his American sensibilities.
 Even in an epoch in which human influence is clearly everywhere, he finds significance in both the new, and the traditional, wild.

 B.A.
 University of Durham, UK (1990)

-Environmental Philosophy, the Anthropocene, Feminist Epistemology, Ethics, Interdisciplinary Science and Ethics, Wilderness and Re-wilding, Climate Engineering, Synthetic Biology
+Environmental Philosophy, the Anthropocene, Feminist Epistemology, Care Ethics, Ethics of Emerging Technologies, Wilderness and Re-wilding, Climate Engineering, Synthetic Biology

 Climate Justice and Geoengineering: Ethics and Policy in the Atmospheric Anthropocene (editor) (Rowman and Littlefield International, 2016)

 Engineering the Climate: The Ethics of Solar Radiation Management (editor and contributor) (Lexington Books, 2012).

 Saving Creation: Nature and Faith in the Life of Holmes Rolston, III (Trinity University Press, 2009).

 Nature, Value, and Duty: Life on Earth with Holmes Rolston, III (co-editor with Wayne Ouderkirk and contributor) (Springer, 2007)

 Grounding Knowledge: Environmental Philosophy, Epistemology, and Place (University of Georgia Press, 2003).